Bangladesh updates US on labour rights

 Later, the Bangladesh embassy in Washington sent a letter to the commerce ministry in Dhaka saying that although the US presidential memorandum appears to be a global policy, there are reasons to believe that Bangladesh may be one of the targets.

+The US is the major export destination for Bangladesh, with annual earnings of about $10 billion from the American market.

-At the meeting yesterday, Ambassador Imran and Julie Su agreed to remain engaged at different levels of the two governments on labour standard of Bangladesh and further understand the concerns of the parties.
+At the meeting yesterday, Ambassador Imran and Julie Su agreed to remain engaged at different levels of the two governments on the labour standards of Bangladesh and further understand the concerns of the parties.

-Imran also met with Deputy Under Secretary of US Department of Labour Thea Lee at the same event.
+Imran also met with Deputy Under Secretary of the US Department of Labor Thea Lee at the same event.

-Salim Reza, minister (commerce) of Bangladesh Embassy in Washington DC, was also present.
+Salim Reza, minister (commerce) of the Bangladesh Embassy in Washington DC, was also present.

 Comments